Redirection Controller Using Reinforcement Learning: Related Work

 Although performing redirection with such subtle operations is ideal, it is unfortunately not realistic.
 The user must turn to the center of the tracked space by performing the reset operation when reaching near the boundary of the tracked space.
 Suma et al. \cite{Suma2012} classified these operations as overt methods because they interrupt the user's VE experience in some way.
-Several methods have been proposed for redirecting users to the center of the tracked space, the most promising of which is called the 2:1-Turn method introduced by Williams et al. \cite{Williams2007}.
+Several methods have been proposed for redirecting users to the center of the tracked space, the most promising of which is the 2:1-Turn method introduced by Williams et al. \cite{Williams2007}.
 In the 2:1-Turn method, a user is instructed to stop and physically turn, and the VE rotates at twice her/his speed.
 Thus, the user physically turns $180^{\circ}$ and is rotated $360^{\circ}$ in the VE.
-Through such an operation, the user can move forward again; however, the feeling of immersion may decrease because one is forced to stop and rotate on the spot \cite{Peck2009}.
-A resolution to this problem is to display distractors, such as a sphere and butterfly moving around the user that guides the user to complete the reset operation\cite{Peck2009}.
-However, selecting an appropriate distractor that matches the content in VE may be difficult, and hence this method is not versatile enough.
+Through such an operation, the user can move forward again; however, the feeling of immersion may decrease because the user is forced to stop and rotate on the spot \cite{Peck2009}.
+A resolution to this problem is to display distractors, such as a sphere or a butterfly moving around them that guides the user to complete the reset operation\cite{Peck2009}.
+However, selecting an appropriate distractor that matches the content in the VE may be difficult, and hence this method is not sufficiently versatile.
 Therefore, these overt operations should be avoided as much as possible.